 With an eye on the increasing popularity of expedition cruising, Atlas Ocean Voyages set out to find a niche, blending luxury into expedition cruising.
 Historically, expedition cruising has been a stripped-down type of adventure, with older ships originally geared for scientific missions transformed into vessels that could carry inquisitive passengers.
 Atlas Ocean Adventure ships are custom-built luxury vessels capable of exploring the furthest reaches of the globe—with Antarctic voyages, yet also a strong emphasis on warm weather destinations that may have been off most travelers’ radars.

-Discovery is the name of the game with Atlas, and in its 2021 inaugural season, the under-200-guest World Navigator will visit some incredible destinations.
-The inaugural voyage cruises through the Mediterranean, then the ship will visit the Black Sea.
-Heading west, a Transatlantic crossing carries guests to Barbados and the ship will spend two months in the Caribbean—the perfect opportunity for U.S.-based travelers to try a close-to-home adventure.
+Discovery is the name of the game with Atlas, and in its 2021 inaugural season, the under-200-guest World Navigator will visit some incredible destinations starting in Egypt and the Greek Isles.
+These immersive itineraries feature late nights in port, and in some cases up to three overnights in key ports.
+Heading west in October 2021, a Transatlantic crossing carries guests to Barbados and the ship will spend two months in the Caribbean—the perfect opportunity for U.S.-based travelers to try a close-to-home adventure.
 From there, World Navigator makes its way to South America and Antarctica for a series of 7-day and 9-day Antarctic expeditions out of Ushuaia.

-Whether you are interested in visiting the desert city of Petra, the frozen tundra of Antarctica, or taking a boat ride in the Amazon, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.
+Whether you wish to wander ancient paths in Cairo, cross the frozen tundra of Antarctica, or take a boat ride in the Amazon, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.

 Atlas Ocean Voyages is introducing a unique way of going beyond port cities with complimentary land immersion tours that create a vacation within a vacation.
 You start by reserving a MAX SHORE itinerary.
-For example, in the Black Sea region, there is a 24-Night Magical Cappadocia MAX SHORE itinerary.
-Embark in Odessa, Ukraine, and sail for 7 days—including the Russian Riviera of Sochi—before arriving in Istanbul.
-Then, you can either stay with the ship in Istanbul where it remains in port for 3 nights, or, venture out on a complimentary 4-day/3-night land immersion tour that takes you to the iconic landscapes of Cappadocia.
-Witness the beauty from above with a hot air balloon ride to glimpse the striking rock formations.
-If you choose the land tour option, you then rejoin the ship in Kepez, Turkey, when the ship arrives there.
-Like all other Atlas Ocean Voyages expeditions, this “MAX SHORE” itinerary is “All Inclusive All The Way,” with complimentary inland transportation, accommodations, meals and tours.
-If you prefer to stay on board and call the ship your home while in Istanbul, all local excursions are complimentary in that port when you purchase a back-to-back sailing.
+These MAX SHORE itineraries start with a traditional Atlas Ocean Voyages cruise.
+Then, you either stay with the ship while it remains in port for a couple nights, or, venture out on a complimentary guided land immersion tour, then rejoin the ship before it begins its next cruise.
+“MAX SHORE” itineraries are “All Inclusive All The Way,” with complimentary inland transportation, accommodations, meals and tours.
+If you prefer to stay on board and call the ship your home while in port, all local excursions are complimentary in that port when you purchase a back-to-back sailing.

 This is just one example of the creativity going into Atlas Ocean Adventure’s itinerary planning.